~ ‘A livin man, a livin man… I wants to be a livin man.

 Gregory V. Boulware

-The Sun hadn’t risen to light up the world this morning.
+/*The Sun hadn’t risen to light up the world this morning.
 This pain-in-the-ass of a war has proven fruitless.
 It has put us all in a terrible bind.
 The ‘Blue-Bellies’ outside were laughing and joking right under the window of my jail-cell window.
 And as I recall, I think I could see several ‘darky’s’ planting, plowing, picking, and singing in the distance.
 The damned ‘Yankees’ have taken all that belongs to us…

+A couple, maybe three of four birds chirped and sang in the distance.
+There could not have been any more than that, I’m sure.
+The Yankee soldiers outside reveled in their mastery while enjoying the aromatic scents of ‘Hemp’ and ‘Moonshine.’
+There was no other way to get liquor other than someone making it themselves.
+There was no store-bought liquor to be had for miles in any direction.
 The company had its share of ‘shiner’s’ on both sides of the war-torn fences.
 Their horses bayed and pranced in the cold damp yet dark beginning of the day’s morn.
 My hanging tribunal was short and to the point.
 My foolish guilt could not be reversed, albeit, my hatred for these ‘Blue-Coats’ and their Black supporters surpasses my pain and sorrowful agony.
 I do long for the fragrance and joys of home… My dear sweet ‘Abbey,’ my darling wife and young’uns; my plantation and memories of France cut at my brain.

 In France I was broke, poor, and penniless… Here in South Louisiana, I have become rich, powerful, and wholesome.
 I have more than a hundred acres of land manned by two-hundred and eighty-five of the best young and strong Black livestock in the territory.
 Four hundred head of cattle graze on my lands.
 The farmyard houses chickens, geese, ducks, pork, and several dozen head of living horse flesh along with a few dogs and cats.
 I am a very wealthy man indeed.

-Cowards and subordinates have taken the places of my one time friends and neighbors.
+These invaders, these usurpers, these Black-defenders who have confiscated our properties…must all return to their northern domains and domiciles or die.
+We have made and taken great lengths and efforts to drive them out.
+They will not relinquish our belongings…they will lose theirs!Cowards and subordinates have taken the places of my one time friends and neighbors.
 They have cravingly crept into running, hiding, and collaborating with the disciples of the leader of reform, abolition, and reverse slavery for white land owners and the young’uns.
 I sir, will not allow it, not at all.
 Someone ought to put a bullet in the head of that tall and long bearded charlatan in that ‘White-House’ Capital of theirs!

 I will fight them to my last breath.
 I will spit on thee and kill thee upon sight of your blue coats.
 Bounties have been imposed on you white folks who hire, save, utilize, employ, and/or hide any Black run-away slaves or so-called Union Soldiers.
 I will kill them, and kill them until I can kill them no more.
 I will shoot their horses, cook their dogs and livestock…and hang anyone who interferes.
 Their buildings, houses, transportation, bridges, and trestles are game subjects for the targeting of my wrath and abhorrence for their tyranny!
 Resistance will not be futile.